If some states get their way, an unofficial tradition could become required by law for presidential candidates.

 "I think that the states are now recognizing what was once a norm [and] tradition, expected of all presidential candidates that they would release their tax returns," Sherman said.
 "They now realize this has to be a legal requirement.
 And so I think we might see those states and other states follow suit."

 Opponents argue the laws could be unconstitutional although states are able to determine how federal elections are run within their borders.
-If enacted, the proposal could likely face lengthy court challenges.
+If enacted, the proposals could likely face lengthy court challenges.

-So far, only a few Democratic candidates have released their tax returns after announcing their candidacy.
+Several Democratic candidates for president have released their tax returns since announcing their bid for the White House.

 "Not only are they drawing attention to themselves and saying I have nothing to hide but they're also drawing a contrast to President Trump who steadfastly refuses to release his tax returns," Sherman added.